extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

-Setting Up IP Fabric
+Setting Up An IP Fabric
 ====================

-This document provides an overview of how to use the DC Fabric Automation Suite to automate provisioning and maintenance of a Brocade IP Fabric.
-The DC Fabric Automation Suite can automatically configure interfaces, BGP peerings and related settings.
-This ensures consistent configuration across the fabric, with minimal effort.
+This document provides an overview of how to use the Brocade Workflow Composer DC Fabric Automation Suite to automate the provisioning and the maintenance of a Brocade IP Fabric.
+The DC Fabric Automation Suite can automatically configure interfaces, BGP peering and related settings.
+This ensures consistent configuration across the IP fabric, with minimal effort.

 .. note::
-    This document covers the operation of the |bwc| DC Fabric suite.
-For more information about Brocade IP Fabrics in general, see the `Brocade Network OS IP Fabric Configuration Guide <http://www.brocade.com/content/html/en/configuration-guide/nos-701-ipfabrics/index.html>`_
+    This document covers the operation of the |bwc| DC Fabric Automation Suite.
+For more information about Brocade IP Fabrics in general, refer to the `Brocade Network OS IP Fabric Configuration Guide <http://www.brocade.com/content/html/en/configuration-guide/nos-701-ipfabrics/index.html>`_
     and the `Brocade IP Fabric Validated Design <http://www.brocade.com/content/html/en/brocade-validated-design/brocade-ip-fabric-bvd/GUID-35138986-3BBA-4BD0-94B4-AFABB2E01D77-homepage.html>`_

-The DC Fabric suite supports easy integration with Zero-Touch Provisioning (ZTP).
-It can also be used without ZTP, but initial switch setup and registration will be a manual process.
+The BWC DC Fabric automation suite supports easy integration with Zero-Touch Provisioning (ZTP).
+It can also be used without ZTP, however, initial switch setup and registration will be a manual process.

-The default configuration has a set of predefined parameters used to create the fabric, such as ASN range, IP address ranges, etc. To see these parameters, and change them, refer to the :ref:`IP Fabric parameters<ip_fabric_parameters>` documentation.
+The BWC DC Fabric automation suite's default configuration comes with a set of predefined configuration parameters such as ASN range, and IP address ranges which can be used to create an IP fabric.
+The values of these predefined configuration parameters are fixed and cannot be changed.
+To see the list of these predefined parameters, refer to the
+:ref:`IP Fabric configuration parameters<ip_fabric_parameters>` documentation.

 .. figure:: ../../../_static/images/solutions/dcfabric/bwc_components.jpg
     :align: center

-    **Components of Brocade Flow Composer**
+    **Components of Brocade Workflow Composer**

+The illustration shows the components of the Brocade Workflow Composer and the switch spines and leaves connectivity.
+This will be the example setup for showing how to initially provision an IP Fabric using BWC.

 Once your IP Fabric is provisioned, check out the :doc:`Using IP Fabric<using_ipfabric>` documentation for Day-N service provisioning workflows.

 .. note::
-    The VCS ID for spine and leaves should be different in both the ZTP-enabled configuration and non-ZTP enabled configuration.
+    The VCS ID for switch spine and leaves should be different in both the ZTP-enabled configuration and non-ZTP enabled configuration.
 If the VCS IDs are same, the switches will automatically form an Ethernet fabric.
 For example, the VCS ID for spines can be 1 and for leaves can be 2.